Jaimeloeuf/jwts/README.md

 ## Licensing, Contributing and Author
-This package is made under the MIT license.
+This package is made under the MIT license, feel free to use it however you like.
 Feel free to fork and contribute to this project!
 If you need help or have any queries, feel free to reach out to me [here](mailto:jaimeloeuf@gmail.com), or simply create an issue on the Github page.
 2019 - [Jaime Loeuf](https://github.com/Jaimeloeuf)